 The switch statement β branching by integer value. case, break, default and fallthrough.

-switch (x) { case 1: ... break; default: ...; } formbreak; at the end of each casedefault runs when no case matchesbreak)case labels must be constant expressionselse if is just an extension of if/else, so it belongs there.
-This page focuses on the switch statement β a different construct that dispatches on an integer value.
+switch (x) { case 1: ... break; default: ...; } formbreak; at the end of each casedefault runs when no case matchesbreak)case labels must be constant expressionselse if is now covered in Lesson 8 (if statement).
+Chaining else if is really just an extension of if/else, so it belongs there.
+This page focuses on switch β a different construct that dispatches on an integer value.

 int day = 3; switch (day) { case 1: printf("Monday\n"); break; case 2: printf("Tuesday\n"); break; case 3: printf("Wednesday\n"); break; default: printf("Unknown\n"); }